Andrea-A01028579/ML_KNN/README.md

 The Assesment2_clean_data contains the code for using the created KNN model in a non toy dataset.
 The non toy dataset is taken from Kaggle, and can be accessed through the following link: https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention.

-The file AndreaBravo contains the documentation of the class, and is the report of the implementation.
+The file AndreaBravo_24855773_A2_ML.pdf contains the documentation of the class, and is the report of the implementation.